agiacalone/learn-docker/README.md

 Note: yes, I realize that anyone can fake this assignment.
 The *purpose* is to get you up and running with Docker for the *next* assignment...so please actually try to do this.
 Trust me, it's pretty neat and completely worth your time.

 ### Deliverables
-Commit your paragraph writeup in a readable file to your git repository by the due date and time indicated with your repository--**REPLACE THE EXISTING README.MD WITH YOUR NEW WRITEUP**.
-Approved file submission formats are: plain text (\*.txt), Markdown (\*.md), PDF (\*.pdf) or web-renderable HTML (\*.html).
-Github will look for one of these file formats to confirm your "submission" of the assignment.
-Other formats will only be accepted with *explicit* approval. **NOTE: \*.docx is *not* acceptable.
-I will not make exceptions for this rule being violated**.
+Commit your paragraph writeup in a readable file to your git repository by the due date and time indicated with your repository. **REPLACE THE EXISTING README.MD WITH YOUR NEW WRITEUP**.

 Docker: Believe the Hype!